• Content Library

 The Approach to Chewed Gum

-There are many docu-film procedures that can feel extractive where filmmakers go into a community and want to make a story.
+Many docu-film procedures can feel extractive where filmmakers go into a community and want to make a story.
 Whether they have good intentions or not, this could have negative effects if they don’t have a personal stake or experience in the subject matter.
 That’s how people get hurt – especially when working with survivors.
 It’s very important to keep yourself very open and patient with survivors and to also prepare an impact program since there is still a lot of unresolved trauma.

 When Alana reached out to survivors, she did so via email or phone calls and she first shared her own story.
 She wanted them to understand why she was making the film in the first place.
 It’s important to be very open with your story to let the survivors know that they, too, can be open.